-Click and drag a Text Element into the Blast Editor, and place it NEXT TO the existing Image Element > add text.
+Click and drag a Text Element into the Blast Editor, and place it next to the existing Image Element, and add the beginning part of your text.

 If you need help dragging and dropping Elements in your Blast, check out this article.

-Click and drag another Text Element into the Blast Editor, and add it UNDER the existing Image Element > add text.
+Click and drag another Text Element into the Blast Editor, and add it UNDER the existing Image Element, and add your text.

 Inside the Layout tab of each Text Element, change Top/Bottom margin (located under Container Style) to 0.

-Hover over the Image Element (when you are NOT currently clicked on the Element), and you will see a blue line appear with three dots.
-Click and drag the three dots right/left to alter the Image Element width to your liking.
+Hover your cursor over the Left Element (when you are not currently editing an element), and you will see a blue line appear with three dots.
+Click and drag the three dots right or left to alter the Image Element width to your liking.

-Next, click on the Image Element, and inside the Layout tab, you can alter the Image Width percent.
+Click on the Image Element, and inside the Layout tab, you can manually adjust the Image Width percent.

 Click Keep and Save as Draft when ready.